 Using the \texttt{CAMB} code we study, for each model, the three regions of the CMB angular power spectrum:

-\subsection{The Sachs--Wolfe plateau region ($\ell < 90$)}
+\subsection{The Sachs-–Wolfe plateau region ($\ell$ $<$ 90)}

-At this scale (large scale), also called the horizon scale, anisotropies reflect the 'initial conditions since they have not evolved significantly.
+At this scale (large scale), also called the horizon scale, anisotropies reflect the initial conditions since they have not evolved significantly.

-Assuming a nearly scale-invariant spectrum of density perturbations in early times ($n_\sca\approx1$), meaning gravitational potential fluctuations that are independent of $k$, then $\ell(\ell + 1) C_{\ell}$ remains constant at low $\ell$s.
-This effect is more evident when the multipole axis is plotted logarithmically, as did in this article.
+Assuming a nearly scale--invariant spectrum of density perturbations in early times ($n_S \approx 1$), meaning gravitational potential fluctuations that are independent of $k$, then $\ell(\ell + 1)C_\ell$ remains constant at low $\ell_S$.
+This effect is more evident when the multipole axis is plotted logarithmically, as we did in this article.

-Time variation in potentials, associated with time-dependent metric perturbations, causes an increase in the $C_{\ell}$s at the lowest multipoles, influenced by any deviation from a total equation of state $w = 0$.
-The Dark Energy's dominance at low redshift causes the lowest $\ell$s to rise above the plateau, known as the 'integrated Sachs-Wolfe effect' or ISW Rise, confirmed through correlations between large-angle anisotropies and large-scale structure.
+Time variation in potentials, associated with time--dependent metric perturbations, causes an increase in the $C_{\ell S}$ at the lowest multipoles, influenced by any deviation from a total equation of state $w = 0$.
+The Dark Energy \textquotesingle s dominance at low redshift causes the lowest ls to rise above the plateau, known as the `integrated Sachs--Wolfe effect' or ISW Rise, confirmed through correlations between large--angle anisotropies and large--scale structure.

 In summary, the mechanism generating primordial perturbations produces scalar, vector, and tensor modes.
 While vector modes and tensors decay with the expansion of the Universe, their contribution to the low $\ell$ signal, especially gravity waves, can be challenging to distinguish from other effects.
-However, polarization information can help differentiate tensor modes \cite{scott}.
+However, polarization information can help to differentiate tensor modes \cite{scott}.

-\subsection{The acoustic peak region ($90 < \ell < 900$)}
+\subsection{The acoustic peak region ($90< \ell < 900)$}

-The intricate patterns observed in the anisotropy spectrum on intermediate scales can be attributed to gravity-driven acoustic oscillations that occurred prior to the neutralization of atoms in the universe.
-The frozen-in phases of these sound waves leave an imprint on cosmological parameters, lending significant constraining power to the anisotropies in the CMB.
+The intricate patterns observed in the anisotropy spectrum on intermediate scales can be attributed to gravity--driven acoustic oscillations that occurred prior to the neutralization of atoms in the universe.
+The frozen--in phases of these sound waves leave an imprint on the cosmological parameters, lending significant constraining power to the anisotropies in the CMB.